The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 It’s one thing to be starting from nothing when you’re 21 or 22 and fresh out of college…it’s another thing to start from nothing or start your life over at 42 or 52.
 They’re exciting and intimidating for different reasons.

-For the person who had to start over or start from nothing at a later age for various reasons (divorce, health issues, bankruptcy), it is seen as less exciting and more demoralizing because you’ve watched all the work you’ve put in for X number of years just sort of…slither down the drain.
+For the person who had to start over again or start from nothing at a later age for various reasons (divorce, health issues, bankruptcy), it is seen as less exciting and more demoralizing because you’ve watched all the work you’ve put in for X number of years just sort of…slither down the drain.

 Whichever camp you find yourself in (or anywhere in between), look at it as an opportunity to build better with conscious intentions.